ibexa/documentation-developer/docs/update_and_migration/from_3.3/to_4.0.md

 ### Back Office customizations

 The v4 version of [[= product_name =]] is using Bootstrap 5 in the Back Office.
-If you've used Bootstrap 4 to style your custom Back Office components, rewrite them [using the migration guide from Bootstrap 4](https://getbootstrap.com/docs/5.0/migration/).
+If you've used Bootstrap 4 to style your custom Back Office components, update them [using the migration guide from Bootstrap 4](https://getbootstrap.com/docs/5.0/migration/).

 ### Online editor